ledgelabs/ledge-go-api/api/docs/ExternalUser.md

 NewExternalUserWithDefaults instantiates a new ExternalUser object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetOriginalCreationDate

+`func (o *ExternalUser) GetOriginalCreationDate() time.Time`

+GetOriginalCreationDate returns the OriginalCreationDate field if non-nil, zero value otherwise.

+### GetOriginalCreationDateOk

+`func (o *ExternalUser) GetOriginalCreationDateOk() (*time.Time, bool)`

+GetOriginalCreationDateOk returns a tuple with the OriginalCreationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOriginalCreationDate

+`func (o *ExternalUser) SetOriginalCreationDate(v time.Time)`

+SetOriginalCreationDate sets OriginalCreationDate field to given value.

+### HasOriginalCreationDate

+`func (o *ExternalUser) HasOriginalCreationDate() bool`

+HasOriginalCreationDate returns a boolean if a field has been set.

 ### GetUserId